Philippa Forrester

-Philippa Clare Ryan Forrester (born September 1968) is a British television and radio presenter, producer and author.
+Philippa Clare Ryan Forrester (born 20 September 1968) is a British television and radio presenter, producer and author.

-Throughout her career, Forrester has presented shows such as CBBC, Tomorrow's World, Crufts, The Heaven and Earth Show and Robot Wars.
+Forrester has presented shows including CBBC, Tomorrow's World, Crufts, The Heaven and Earth Show and Robot Wars.

 In 2015, Forrester moved with her family to Wyoming, US to support her husband's work with National Geographic magazine.

 Education

 Forrester was educated at Westgate School, a co-educational comprehensive school in Winchester, Hampshire, and at Peter Symonds College in the same city.
-She holds a degree in English from the University of Birmingham, where she appeared on the internal Students Guild television station.
+She holds a degree in English from the University of Birmingham, and a degree in Ecology and Conservation from Birkbeck, University of London.

 Broadcasting career

 Forrester first worked as a children's presenter for BFBS television in 1986, and was often seen reading out birthday cards onscreen.
-She became a presenter on Children's BBC from the late 1980s, becoming a more regular fixture alongside Toby Anstis from July 1990 until 1994.
-She then hosted many programmes including Tomorrow's World, Barking Mad, The Heaven and Earth Show and Robot Wars series 1–3 and 5 and 6, before being replaced by Jayne Middlemiss in series 7.
+She became a presenter on Children's BBC from the early 1990s, becoming a more regular fixture alongside Toby Anstis from July 1990 until 1994.
+She then hosted many programmes including Tomorrow's World, Barking Mad, The Heaven and Earth Show and Robot Wars series 1–3, 5, and 6 before being replaced by Jayne Middlemiss for series 7.

 She also co-presented the BBC's coverage of the solar eclipse of August 1999.
 At the end of the same year, she was also part of the corporation's team covering the turn of the new millennium, and was duped into appearing on the spoof documentary Brass Eye's 2001 paedophilia special, in which she wore a large pair of gloves, and explained how a paedophile could use them to touch children through a screen, such as a television screen.

 She was a co-presenter with Brett Westwood on World on the Move, a BBC Radio 4 series that started in 2008 on migration in the animal kingdom.

 In September 2013, she co-presented the BBC show Harvest, which followed the progress of Britain's vegetable, cereal and fruit harvests.

 As of January 2022, she was presenting a YouTube series about switching to an electric car sponsored by Hendy.